gaperton/fitbit-react/README.md

 Instead of manually writing SVG in `index.gui`, you create React components in `views` folder and `index.gui` will be generated out of them during the build.

-Get rid of annoying copy-pase and concentrate on SVG drawing.
+Get rid of annoying copy-pase, make your markup clean, and concentrate on SVG drawing.
+FInally.

 ```javascript
 import React from 'react'